sankalpsingha/CurrencyMan/docs/BUILD.md

 5. Fill in the required information (description, screenshots, etc.)
 6. Submit for review

+### Addressing Permission Warnings

+During submission, you may receive warnings about permissions:

+#### Broad Host Permissions Warning

+You might see a warning about "Broad Host Permissions" because:

+1. The content script uses `"matches": ["<all_urls>"]` - This is necessary because the extension needs to work on any webpage where a user might select currency text.
+2. The extension requires access to the currency API via `"host_permissions": ["https://cdn.jsdelivr.net/npm/@fawazahmed0/currency-api@latest/*"]`.

+**How to address this in your submission:**

+When you receive this warning, you can explain in the "Additional Information" section:

+> "CurrencyMan requires content script access to all URLs because it needs to detect and convert currency values on any webpage the user visits.
+The host permission to cdn.jsdelivr.net is specifically for accessing the currency exchange rate API.
+The extension does not collect or transmit any user data beyond what's needed for currency conversion functionality."

+#### Justification for Permissions

+In your submission, clearly explain why each permission is needed:

+- `"storage"`: To save user preferences and cache exchange rates
+- `"activeTab"`: To access the current tab for currency conversion
+- `"host_permissions"`: To fetch real-time exchange rates from the currency API
+- Content script on all URLs: To enable currency conversion on any webpage

 ## Updating the Extension

 When you need to update the extension: